natecdr/natecdr/README.md

 ## <p align="center">👋 About me</p>

 <p align="center">
-	I am a 21 years old french student at <a href="https://www.insa-rouen.fr">INSA Rouen Normandie</a> engineering school where I study computer science.
+	I am a 22 years old french student at <a href="https://www.insa-rouen.fr">INSA Rouen Normandie</a> engineering school where I study computer science and machine learning.
 	<br/>
-	I am looking for a 6 months internship starting from february 2023.
+	I am looking for a 4-6 months internship starting from february 2023.
 Feel free to contact me if you're interested !
 	<br/>
 	I am also passionate about music and rock climbing 🧗
 </p>